golanlevin/60-212/2026/syllabus/README.md

 An *excused* absence is one about which you have communicated with me in a timely, professional, and responsible manner.

 * **Communication is paramount**.
-Attendance is important, but if you're running late or need to miss class — which can happen, within reason — you are expected to be responsible about communicating with me.
-If you’re ill, or if you know you will have a planned absence, please let me know by Discord or email before the beginning of that class session.
+If you're running late or need to miss class — which can happen, within reason — you are expected to be responsible about communicating with me.
+If you’re ill, or if you know you will have a planned absence, let me know by Discord or email before the beginning of that class session.
 I can be very understanding and accommodating about planned and necessary absences, family circumstances, and/or medical issues when you inform me in a timely and professional manner.
 * **This policy on excused absences shall not be abused**.
 Even if your absences are "excused", special arrangements will become necessary if you need to miss more than a few sessions.
-Not every circumstance can be accommodated, not all excuses are equal, and some class sessions (e.g. critiques) are more important than others.
+Not every circumstance can be accommodated, not all excuses are equal, and some class sessions (especially: critiques) are more important than others.
 I reserve the right to lower your grade if you miss four or more sessions, in whole or in part, without such a special accommodation in place.
 If you have chronic medical issues that are likely to impact your attendance, please speak to the [Office of Disability Resources](https://www.cmu.edu/disability-resources/) as soon as possible and then make an appointment with me to discuss any accommodation requests.
 * **Missed information is your problem**.
 The professor or TA *may* be able to help, but *you* are ultimately responsible for any information you have missed as a result of absence.
-Per CMU policy, "faculty are not obligated to re-teach material due to a student missing class."
-Organize with your classmates to get class information and material that you have missed.
+Per CMU policy: *"faculty are not obligated to re-teach material due to a student missing class."* Organize with your classmates to get class information and material that you have missed.

 ### *Ghosting* (No-Call, No-Show Absences)